 Tip: To prevent respondents from taking the quiz multiple times to receive multiple coupon codes, you can read this page for more details.

 8. Now it’s time to add a couple of Text variables that will combine to create a personalized coupon code.
-To add Text variables, switch to the Logic tab in the right-hand sidebar of your Create panel, choose Advanced, and open the Variables menu.
+To add Text variables, switch to the Logic tab in the right-hand sidebar of your Create panel, open Personalize with data and select the Variables menu.

 Click + Add variable and specify Text to create two Text variables.
 We’ll call them “summer” and “smoothie”.
 You don’t have to assign either variable a base value, since respondents’ answers will determine their values later on.